A great PPC campaign can make a huge difference for your business.

 Question #8 – How do You Handle Pre-Existing Accounts?

-Let’s say that you’ve been burned by a PPC agency before.
+Let’s say that you’ve been burned by an agency, freelancer or even inhouse team before.
 You have an account and it’s not performing as well as it should.

 How will a new agency handle it?